Course Outline

 Elements of the Business Architecture for an Agile Enterprise

-• Business Architecture: The missing link between business strategy and enterprise architecture for government
+• Business Architecture: The critical link between business strategy and enterprise architecture for government operations

-• Business Motivation Model (BMM) vs. Enterprise Business Motivation Model (EBMM) and other Business Models
+• Business Motivation Model (BMM) vs. Enterprise Business Motivation Model (EBMM) and other business models for government

-• The core structures and relationships in the Business Motivation Model (SWOT analysis, business vision, goals, objectives, missions, strategies, tactics, etc.) toward business processes
+• The core structures and relationships in the Business Motivation Model, including SWOT analysis, business vision, goals, objectives, missions, strategies, tactics, and their alignment with business processes

-• The Business Architecture Views of the OMG: From the Strategy View to the Organizational View throughout Business Capabilities and Processes
+• The Business Architecture Views of the Object Management Group (OMG): From the Strategy View to the Organizational View through Business Capabilities and Processes

-• Process Modeling: Essential elements, best practices for government
+• Process Modeling: Essential elements and best practices for government applications

-• Process Modeling with BPMN adapted to the language of business owners and analysts: Basics, Process, Sub-process, Activity, Task, Pool, Lane, Detailed Events and Gateway typology, Synchronization, Connectors, Message Flows, Compensations, Good practices
+• Process Modeling with BPMN adapted to the language of business owners and analysts in government: Basics, Process, Sub-process, Activity, Task, Pool, Lane, Detailed Events and Gateway typology, Synchronization, Connectors, Message Flows, Compensations, Good practices

-• Overview on the Process Modeling, Execution, and Monitoring tools for government
+• Overview of Process Modeling, Execution, and Monitoring tools for government use

 Gaining Agility with Business Process using BPMN and UML 2

-• How to model business processes to render the underlying IT system more reactive to changes for government?
+• How to model business processes to make underlying IT systems more responsive to changes for government?

-• BPMN, UML, and SoaML to support changes on the business process and business object models for government
+• BPMN, UML, and SoaML to support changes in business process and business object models for government

-• Updating Target Architecture business models by changing strategies capitalizing on Business Capabilities for government
+• Updating Target Architecture business models by adjusting strategies based on Business Capabilities for government

-• Case Study: Elaborating an agile process and resource model easy to maintain in face of changes for government
+• Case Study: Developing an agile process and resource model that is easy to maintain in the face of changes for government operations

-• Modeling changes on goals, strategies, tactics, and business rules for government
+• Modeling changes in goals, strategies, tactics, and business rules for government

-• How to adapt processes and resources in coherence with such evolutions for government?
+• How to adapt processes and resources coherently with such evolutions for government?

-• Case Study: Adapting business processes and resources to changing business requirements and rules for government
+• Case Study: Adapting business processes and resources to changing business requirements and rules in a governmental setting

 Conclusion

-• Frameworks for tracing business requirements from the Business Motivation Model elements toward IT structures in order to better govern them in face of change for government
+• Frameworks for tracing business requirements from the Business Motivation Model elements toward IT structures to better govern them in the face of change for government

-Notice: In case of "on-site" delivery of such a workshop session, we may also adapt its content and case studies to your needs and business case in order to provide you with a good starting point and roadmap.
-After this workshop, Govtra can also accompany you through review sessions for validating your architecture solutions conformance to your business needs.
+Notice: In case of "on-site" delivery of such a workshop session, we may also tailor its content and case studies to your specific needs and business case to provide you with a solid starting point and roadmap.
+After this workshop, we can also assist you through review sessions to validate the conformance of your architecture solutions to your business needs for government.

 14 Hours